plabayo/rama/ffi/apple/examples/transparent_proxy/README.md

 traffic; every echo socket still requires a concrete local endpoint and an exact endpoint-to-flow bijection.

+After the blocked-DNS canary, the controlled echo population and deliberate pressure burst run together in the second profile, followed by the NTP recovery canary.
+Their decisions and Dial9 requirements must all use that profile's intercepting generation.
+The initial NTP control remains bound to the first generation.
+Raw receipt clocks and provider-log boundaries enforce this order.

-After the blocked-DNS canary, the second profile also intercepts UDP/443.
-The existing Python probe loads an installed HTTP/3-capable libcurl and makes one IPv4 request with a fresh handle bound to a nonzero local port.
+The existing Python probe then loads an installed HTTP/3-capable libcurl and makes one IPv4 request with a fresh handle bound to a nonzero local port.
 It requires HTTP/3 and status 200, limits the transfer to 15 seconds and the response body to 1 MiB, and retains normal TLS verification.
 The raw body, its digest, child